last1here/ashleyburg.es/src/posts/2020-05-site-updates.md

 ---

-I decided to use these strange times during the lockdown of the UK to update my site from a outdated single page static file to something a little more advanced.
+I decided to use these strange times during the lockdown of the UK to update my site from an outdated single static file into something a little more advanced.
 In this post I'll give a _quick_ summary of this process and the decisions I made along the way.

 ## Planning

 Before starting this project I outlined what I wanted to achieve with this update.
-I managed to break this down into a few main goals: the first was to introduce a blog to the site, ideally I wanted to write in Markdown with basic asset hosting.
-Secondly was to keep it as simple as possible to maintain/update and deploy, the previous deployment process was lacking in every way, think FTP with drag and drop.
-I wanted not only to have blog posts on the site but to be able to post external links to articles I enjoyed with a quick description and also simple notes of one of two sentences for quick thoughts.
+I managed to break this down into a few main goals.
+The first was to introduce a blog to the site, ideally I wanted to write in Markdown with basic asset hosting.
+Secondly, I wanted to keep it as simple as possible to maintain/update and deploy, the previous deployment process was lacking in every way, think FTP with drag and drop.
+I wanted not only to have blog posts on the site but to be able to post external links to articles I enjoyed whilst being able to add simple notes of one or two sentences for quick thoughts.

 For styling I was happy with the simple layout of the previous version of the site.
-Finally it had to be fast, for what I wanted from the site there was no need to have an overly bloated website with megabytes of CSS/JavaScript etc simple small html pages should be enough.
+Finally, it had to be fast, for what I wanted from the site there was no need to have an overly bloated website with megabytes of CSS/JavaScript etc simple small html pages should be enough.